2.6 Dynamic enumerations

 Since the sales person

-object does not have any suitable fields for the display name of its own, we added a name
+object does not have any suitable fields for the display name of its own, the generator added a description

-output parameter to the operation, and also set it as the description parameter desc-param
+output parameter to the operation and set it as the description parameter desc-param

 for our enumeration.